nearform/react-native-workshop/step5/README.md

 ```

 > [!INFO]
-> There are also a bunch of built-in `Touchable*` components but `Pressable` the newest, most versatile and recommended.
+> There are also a bunch of built-in `Touchable*` components but `Pressable` is the newest, most versatile and recommended.